NBreddit/NBreddit.github.io/README.md

 Assets are taken from the mobile game 'Naruto Shippuden: Ultimate Ninja Blazing'.

-All rights are reserved by &copy; BANDAI NAMCO Entertainment.
+All rights are reserved by &copy; BANDAI NAMCO Entertainment and &copy; GREE Inc.

 We are not affiliated with them in any way, nor do we claim ownership of any of the materials used, apart from the source code.